 Probationary Periods and What They Mean for Your Mortgage

 Some employers put new hires on a 90-day probationary period.
 That alone doesn't disqualify you, but lenders will note it.
 If you're applying during your probation period, be prepared to explain the terms of your employment and what happens at the end of the review period.
-A letter from your employer confirming that probation is standard policy and doesn't affect your employment status often resolves this.
+A letter from your employer confirming that probation is standard policy and doesn't affect your overall employment status often resolves this cleanly.